 Who are our members?

-Our membership is made up of 48 lake associations in Otter Tail County.
+Our membership is made up of over 50 lake associations in Otter Tail County.
 Associations vary in their structure.
 Some associations are formed for single lakes.
 Others are formed to include two or more lakes, for example, Leaf Lakes Association includes East, Middle, and West Leaf Lakes.
 A third entity is the “Lake Improvement District” (LID) which is a special assessment district permitted by the County to tax its property owners to generate its funding.
-When you add the number of lakes these associations represent, they account for over 60 of the more than 1000 lakes in the County.
+When you add the number of lakes these associations represent, they account for over 60 of the more than 1400 lakes in the County.
 But looking at it differently, the water area of these, the biggest lakes in the County, account for about 70% of the lake surface water area in the County.
 Also, individuals who share a common interest in the health of our lakes may be COLA members.

 What is our mission?